 Queer Poem-a-Day is a special podcast series for Pride Month.
 For our first two years, we presented a unique public archive of poems written and read by LGBTQIA+ poets, released each day in June.
 We invite you to check out our archives from year one and year two and discover an amazing collection of 60 poems from some of the leading poets working today.

 For this third season of the program, we are shaking things up with a new format: Queer Poem-a-Day: Lineage Edition.
 In each podcast episode, we asked a contemporary queer poet to read a work of influence by an LGBTQIA+ writer of the past followed by an original poem of their own.
 Our participating poets also discuss the poem they chose and how their own work responds, offering an educational opportunity to consider how today’s vibrant living voices are in conversation with the voices of the past that live on library shelves.
 Our new semi-daily format (shared Monday, Wednesday, and Friday), combined with additional educational programs, adds a new, enriching dimension to the Queer Poem-a-Day project.

-Queer Poem-a-Day is directed by poet and teacher Lisa Hiton, and Dylan Zavagno, Adult Services Coordinator and host of the Deerfield Public Library Podcast.
-Music for this second year of our series is the first movement, Schéhérazade, from Masques, Op.
-34, by Karol Szymanowski, performed by pianist Daniel Baer.
-Support for this program is provided by The Friends of the Deerfield Public Library.
-Queer Poem-a-Day is supported by generous contributions from the Friends of the Deerfield Public Library and the Deerfield Fine Arts Commission.
+Queer Poem-a-Day is founded and co-directed by poet and teacher Lisa Hiton and Dylan Zavagno, Adult Services Coordinator at the Library and host of the Deerfield Public Library Podcast.
+Music for this third year of our series is AIDS Ward Scherzo by Robert Savage, performed by pianist Daniel Baer.
+We are once again grateful to have received generous support from both the Friends of the Deerfield Public Library and the Deerfield Fine Arts Commission.